Skip to main content

 Best options: IdeaPlan templates, Notion, or Linear (free tier)

 You don't need a platform.
 Use a Now-Next-Later template in your existing tools, or Linear if you want planning integrated with your issue tracker.
-Prioritize with the ICE Score Calculator — it's faster than RICE and good enough for small backlogs.
+Prioritize with the ICE Score Calculator.
+It's faster than RICE and good enough for small backlogs.

 For a step-by-step process, follow our guide on how to build a product roadmap.